 For #5 we move north again to Rolling Bay and the east side.
 This home on Valley Road impressed me from day one with its drop dead gorgeous views of Puget Sound and Seattle.
 The home itself is unique and fun.
 The quiet, easement road of about five homes, all with the same gorgeous views, is relaxed, beachy and eclectic.
 Each time I visited the home I certainly felt like I was on vacation.
 And I am sure that is why the buyers snapped it up too.

 For #4 we move down to to the ferry dock.
 And the stellar views continue with this home on Hawley Way.
 A turn of the century home on the historic registry, The Morrill Home, with a small cottage in the back is just two blocks from the ferry terminal with stunning views of Eagle Harbor, the coming and going ferry, Seattle, and Mt.
 Rainier.
 The original elements of this home have been lovingly cared for with some smart updates.
 But, beyond all the charming and history, there are views from EVERY room of this special home.
+My buyer were thrilled to purchase this home and plan to be here for a very long time.

 For #3 we move to the west side of the island, near Battle Point Park.
 This Olympus Beach Road home has dramatic curb appeal and it sits on a spectacular lot that enjoys great south-west sun on the patio and in the living areas.
 The inside spaces are open, yet have cozy window seats and built-ins.
 A home for someone who loves modern elements, yet appreciates the warmth of northwest architecture.
 The home is down the street from beach access and a short distance to popular Battle Point Park.
 No surprise this was another home that saw multiple offers.